iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: iPEAR Dynamics

-The architecture of \textbf{TCIP} is schematically illustrated in Figure~\ref{fig:2}.
-In this section, we first introduce \textbf{FERM}, which excels at extracting anatomical structure details and learn to suppress irrelevant features to mitigate misalignment.
+The architecture of \textbf{iPEAR} is schematically illustrated in Figure~\ref{fig:2}.
+In this section, we first introduce \textbf{FARM}, which extracts anatomical structure details and learns to suppress irrelevant features to mitigate misalignment.
 We then introduce the dual-stage \textbf{TCI} strategy, which adaptively determines the number of iterations for optimization.